Robinpig/Note/docs/CS/Java/Spring_Boot/Spring_Boot.md

 ## [How to start Spring Boot Application?](/docs/CS/Java/Spring_Boot/Start.md)

-### Configuration properties
+### Externalized Configuration

 The Spring environment abstraction is a one-stop shop for any configurable property.
 It abstracts the origins of properties so that beans needing those properties can consume them from Spring itself.
 The Spring environment pulls from several property sources, including the following:

 - JVM system properties